red-starter/pantsshop/README.md

 ## Goal #3: make a webpage that displays the data

-Call the API you made in part 2 and display a list of the inventory grouped by product
+Call the API you made in part 2 and display a single list of product and inventory data together.
+Inventory should be grouped by product.